Updated August 31, 2023

 - Healthy Diet: A healthy balanced diet gives fuel to the body and mind function; it helps us to cope up with any stressful situation.
 Reducing the consumption of alcohol, caffeine, and sugar is a proven way of decreasing stress or anxiety.
 If our body gets proper nutrients, stress can likely occur in our everyday life.

-- Exercise: Maintaining a consistent routine exercise is a sign of following a healthy lifestyle.
-Exercise helps our body to reduce tensions and relax muscles.
+- Exercise: Maintaining a consistent routine of exercise is a sign of following a healthy lifestyle.
+Exercise helps our body to reduce tension and relax muscles.

-- Meditation: Use the techniques of deep breathing, breathing exercise, yoga, yogic sleep, meditation to control our physical and mental being.
-Meditation helps to calm down our body and mind to awaken our inner power.
+- Meditation: Use the techniques of deep breathing, breathing exercises, yoga, yogic sleep, and meditation to control our physical and mental being.
+Meditation helps calm our body and mind to awaken our inner power.

 - Sleep habit: Adequate sleep is necessary to rejuvenate ourselves.
 It is helpful to boost our immune power and also increases mental alertness, memory, and concentration.

 Actually, stress comes about because our mind is everywhere, either regretting the past or glorifying the future.
-That is why we should develop certain stress management skill to cope up with stress in our daily activities and be able to adore healthy life.
+That is why we should develop certain stress management skills to cope up with stress in our daily activities and be able to adore a healthy life.

 This has been a guide to Stress Management Skills.
-Here we have discussed causes, effects and some useful stress management techniques and various skills to handle stress.
+Here, we have discussed causes, effects, useful stress management techniques, and various stress-handling skills.
 You may also look at the following article to learn more –